Welcome to part 2 of a 10 part series:

 “I’m a Liberal”

 The average Christian cannot imagine life without Christianity, just as the average Muslim cannot imagine life without Islam.
-That’s why you cannot talk a religious person out of their religion and why they just cannot think critically about their holy book/prophet/religion, because it’s not just a set of beliefs – it defines “who they are”.
+That’s why you cannot reason with a religious person about their religion without them getting aggressive or defensive, and why they can’t and won’t think critically about their holy book/prophet/religion, because it’s not just a set of beliefs, it’s their whole identity, it’s “who I am”.

 “I much prefer the sharpest criticism of a single intelligent man to the thoughtless approval of the masses.” – Johannes Kepler